informalsystems/quint/doc/lang.md

 ## Integers

-In contrast to TLA+, there is no special module for Integers.
+In contrast to TLA+, there is no special module for integers.
 They are built in the kernel of TNT.
-Also, there is no module `Naturals`.
+The module `Naturals` does not exist either.
+A parser can compute, whether integer operators are used in the spec.

 Moreover, there is no module `Reals`.
 If you really need `Reals`, most likely, you should switch directly to TLA+.